 Cow's milk is the most common food allergen in America, affecting up to 50 million people.
 In most cases, this allergy is specifically triggered by lactose, which is the sugar found in dairy products.
-If you’re one of these many people, good alternatives for most dairy products (for example, whey protein alternatives) aren’t hard to come by.
+If you’re one of these many people, good alternatives for most dairy products (for example, whey protein alternatives or whey protein isolate) aren’t hard to come by.

 On average, about 60% of Americans do not produce lactase, which is the enzyme necessary to digest lactose.

 Since even small amounts of lactose can be irritating to the gastrointestinal tract of those affected by this ailment, it is important (and easy) to choose a plant-based protein over an animal protein like whey.

 If you want to learn more about lactose-free protein.

 Whether you have an allergy or just want to cut out dairy for some of the many other benefits, plant-based proteins (like pea protein) can still give you all that you would need from a protein supplement with a greatly reduced risk of stomach upset and bloat.

 Whey protein powder is highly sought after (especially in the bodybuilding world) because it contains large amounts of all nine essential amino acids.